kivistudio/webflow-node/README.md

 npm start
 ```

-and open browser at http://localhost:8080 and your changes to src will be automatically picked up
+and open browser at http://localhost:8080 and your changes to src will be automatically picked up when you save
+files from `src`

 Note: